Get inside other people’s heads

 Want to customize your program even further?
 Work with one of our award-winning professors to design a directed studies course around your specific interest.
 Or get some work experience by enrolling in the co-op stream.

 Graduate ready to make an impact.
 Waterloo Psychology is ranked in the top 100 in the world (Shanghai World University Rankings 2020), and its alumni are treating mental illnesses, improving approaches to education, and creating more satisfying workplaces everyday.

 Learn from top researchers

-Waterloo’s internationally renowned Psychology program consistently rates among the very best in Canada, ranking fourth in 2017 according to Maclean’s.
+Waterloo’s internationally renowned Psychology program consistently rates among the best in Canada, ranking fourth in 2019 Maclean's survey of Canadian universities.

 Serious research experience